ena-infrastructure/specifications/ena-oauth2-profile.md

 An authorization server compliant with this profile MUST produce a metadata JSON document as specified in section 2 of \[[RFC8414](#rfc8414)\], with the extensions and clarifications stated in the subsections below.

+An authorization server MAY provide signed metadata as specified in Section 2.1 of \[[RFC8414](#rfc8414)\].
+In such cases, the authorization server MUST sign the metadata using one of the mandatory signature algorithms listed in section [7.2](#cryptographic-algorithms), [Cryptographic Algorithms](#cryptographic-algorithms).

+> Note: Additional requirements for authorization server metadata may be supplied in other profiles.

 <a name="issuer--the-authorization-server-entity-identifier"></a>
 ##### 3.1.1.1.
 Issuer - The Authorization Server Entity Identifier